BannerWave-LLC/LEGI_Marathon_Website/README.md

 ## About

-A Craft CMS starter project using DDEV for local hosting and Vite for front-end bundling and HMR.
+A Craft CMS starter project using DDEV for local hosting and Vite for front-end bundling and HMR (HMR not working right now...)
+After installing, go to et.ddev.site/admin to run the Craft CMS setup if needed.

 ## Notable Features: